seltar/atomic-design-boilerplate/README.md

 	├───data
 	│   │
 	│   │   # all .json files in this folder are included as data in handlebars templates.
-	│   └───index.js
 	│
-	├───doc
+	├───dist
 	│   │
+	│   │	# all compiled templates, styles and scripts
+	│
+	├───docs
+	│   │
 	│   │   # generated project documentation
 	│
 	├───node_modules
 	│   │
 	│   │   # all modules required to build
 	│
-	├───output
-	│   │
-	│   │	# all built templates end up here, unless you changed the defaults in settings.yml │
 	└─tests
 		│